Occasional travel - You may be expected to travel for this position.

 Knowledge, Skills, Abilities and Other Characteristics (KSAOs):Candidates who meet the minimum qualification requirements are required to possess certain Knowledge, Skills, Abilities, or Other Characteristics (KSAOs) to successfully perform the functions of this position.
-Candidates will be asked to demonstrate their attainment of these KSAOs in their resume.
+Candidates will be asked to demonstrate their attainment of these KSAOs in an online job questionnaire.
 The KSAOs are:

 - Ability to work in a fast paced environment managing multiple tasks while grasping conceptual ideas, exercise original thought and autonomy in simultaneously carrying out duties; and think ahead, track competing requirements and deconflict;